Norwich Drone Videographer

 Do you need the ‘Specific category’ license to use a drone in the UK?

-If you don’t have the Specific category license you are very restricted in what you can do, and rightfully so.
+If you don’t have the Specific category license you are very restricted in what you can do – even the sub 250g drones – and rightfully so.

 The licensing is there not only to educate but also to protect the public, property and surroundings.